devonjkohler/Causal_Inference_Project/README.md

 In this project we use the probabilistic programming Omega, implemented in Julia.
 Once program is implemented, could scale it to any system that is described by a set of stochastic (or ordinary) differential equations

+The following videos give an overview of our project and goals:

+WHEN DEREK FINISHES VIDEOS WE CAN LINK THEM HERE
+Short summary (5 minutes)
+Longer summary with code review (20 minutes)

 ## Problem
 Complex systems permeate multiple sectors,  Biochemical systems such as cells, Environmental/climate systems and Economics